huggingface/diffusers/docs/source/en/training/text2image.md

 Text-to-image models like Stable Diffusion are conditioned to generate images given a text prompt.

 Training a model can be taxing on your hardware, but if you enable `gradient_checkpoint` and `mixed_precision`, it is possible to train a model on a single 24GB GPU.
 If you're training with larger batch sizes or want to train faster, it's better to use GPUs with more than 30GB of memory.
-JAX/Flax are also supported for efficient training on TPUs and GPUs, but it doesn't support gradient checkpointing or gradient accumulation, so you'll need a GPU with at least 30GB of memory or a v3 TPU.
-You can reduce your memory footprint even more by enabling memory-efficient attention with [xFormers](../optimization/xformers) (not supported for Flax).
+You can reduce your memory footprint by enabling memory-efficient attention with [xFormers](../optimization/xformers).
+JAX/Flax training is also supported for efficient training on TPUs and GPUs, but it doesn't support gradient checkpointing, gradient accumulation or xFormers.
+A GPU with at least 30GB of memory or a TPU v3 is recommended for training with Flax.

 This guide will explore the [train_text_to_image.py](https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/train_text_to_image.py) training script to help you become familiar with it and how you can adapt it for your own use-case.